 Watford Gap services

 Possibly the most famous service station name in the country - so it's a bit of a shame that it looks no different from most other services.
-Still, given that it has been there for almost 60 years, it's quite an achievement that it's able to keep up with the others.
+Still, given that it has been there for over 60 years, it's quite an achievement that it's able to keep up with the others.

 Catering: on both sides: Chozen Noodle, Costa Coffee, McDonald's, Costa Express, Krispy Kreme, Costa Drive Thru